Large-scale peculiar velocities in the universe: Linear peculiar velocities

 Since $t\propto\eta-\sinh(\eta)$ in the open Friedmann models and $t\propto\eta-\sin(\eta)$ in their closed counterparts (e.g.~see~\cite{1983QB981.N3.......}), we have $t\propto\eta^3$ at the $\eta\rightarrow0^+$ limit in both cosmologies.
 Then, solution (\ref{mKv1}) transforms into

-in agreement with (\ref{lv1}) here and with~\cite{2024arXiv240416719T} as well.
+in agreement with (\ref{lv1}) here and with~\cite{2026ApJ...997...25T} as well.
 Note that $a\propto1-\cosh(\eta)$ in open Friedmann universes and $a\propto1-\cos(\eta)$ in the closed models (e.g.~see~\cite{1983QB981.N3.......}), both of which lead to $a\propto\eta^2\propto t^{2/3}$ when $\eta\rightarrow0^+$ (as expected).

-\underline{\it The case of an open FRW background:} The hyperbolic geometry of the open FRW background makes it essentially impossible to obtain analytic linear solutions for the whole evolution of these models.
+\underline{\it The case of an open FLRW background:} The hyperbolic geometry of the open FLRW background makes it essentially impossible to obtain analytic linear solutions for the whole evolution of these models.
 The existing analytic solutions usually cover the late-time evolution, when $\Omega\ll1$, $\eta\gg1$ and $\coth(\eta/2)\rightarrow1$.
 At this limit, Eq.~(\ref{-1ddotv1}) simplifies to

 Given that $\Omega$ is (nearly) constant during the late-time period under consideration, the above accepts the scale-independent power-law solution of the form

 where

 and $0<\Omega\ll1$.
 Consequently, solution (\ref{-1ltlv1}) contains one growing and one decaying mode (with $\alpha_1>0$ and $\alpha_2<0$ respectively).
 In addition, since $t\propto\sinh(\eta)-\eta$ in open Friedmann universes and $\sinh(\eta)=({\rm e}^{\eta}-{\rm e}^{-\eta})/2$ always, we have $t\propto{\rm e}^{\eta}$ at late times (i.e.~when $\eta\gg1$).
 Then, in terms of proper time, solution (\ref{-1ltlv1}) reads